danielfordfc/organyze/README.md

 	-Implementation of some kind of rudimentary CI/CD pipeline to be run as a pull request check

 	-Pair programming to be organised using a Github Project Kanban board.

+	A UML Diagram is to be drawn to form part of the systems design.